Position: Nose Tackle

 Size: 6-2, 280 lbs

 High School: Dayton

 Wright will use his size and athleticism to cause disruption in opposing backfields.
-He had a pick six his sophomore year and has shown great versatility throughout his career.
 In the Mustang's 3-4 defense, the interior lineman have the responsibility of plugging up holes to stop ball carriers and create space for linebackers to come up and make tackles.
 It requires heavy penetration and the ability to fight off multiple blocks.

 Pittman did a terrific job of that last season and Wright should be able to replace him this year.
 Nose tackles don't usually put up big stats in the 3-4, but Wright will still have a major impact on the Mustang defense with his play on the inside.
 He will also step into a leadership role across the young defensive line and could be a breakout player next season for SMU.

 Player Profile Series: Darrian Wright

 Pony Stampede Top Stories

 Game Preview: SMU vs. TempleScott previews SMU's road matchup against Temple to open AAC play on Saturday on ESPNews.